Last Updated on

 10. I Do Now I Don’t

-Today, I Do Now I Don’t has grown from a simple website into a major luxury e-tail site, expanding its goods from only engagement rings to now include estate jewellery and watches.
+Today, I Do Now I Don’t has grown from a simple website into a major luxury e-tail site, expanding its goods from second-hand engagement rings from prestigious brands like Tiffany’s and Cartier to now include estate jewellery and watches.
 The site has been featured on Good Morning America, CNN and more, and Opperman promises it will always remain a “green retailer” – a critical component for its customers.

 All their jewellery is designed and made in the UK by some of the most respected craftsmen and women in the industry to guarantee the most exquisite finish of each piece.
 Featured below is one of our favourite pieces: The La Mer engagement ring, which marries the beauty of a royal blue Sri Lankan sapphire with the sparkle of the two brilliant cut Canadian Diamonds.